buncram/cram-soc/candidate/bio/README-DMA.md

   - Dual port register file enabled
   - Compressed instructions on

-All four PicoRV cores fetch instructions out of a shared 1kx32, 4-read, 1-write RAM.
-The RAM is accessible from the host via the 1-write port, and is memory mapped into the host memory space.
-Host access to instruction space only succeed if core #0 is stopped, as that core shares its r/w port with the host.
+Each PicoRV core fetches instructions out of a private, 1024x32, single-ported synchronous RAM.
+When the core is disabled, the RAM is mapped into the host memory space, where it can be updated with new instructions.

-The BIO is managed via a host interface, which is memory-mapped into the host system.
-To be clear, the BIO PicoRV cores have no access to the host address space; the BIO CPU cores live entirely within their private memory space.

-`ld` instructions read data out of the shared instruction memory through the same port as the instruction fetch.

-`st` instructions on all cores are effectively NOPs, except for core #0 which can have its `st` result wired into the instruction memory while the core is running, at the cost of the host being unable to write to the instruction memory as execution is active.
-This capability is set by a host register.
+In addition to the memory-mapped code space, there is a register space used by the host to manage parameters such as the clock divider, and other options for synchronization and interrupts.

+Addresses below 0x1000_0000 just return aliased copies of the private memory space.
+Thus, each core resets at address 0x0, but the instructions fetched at 0x0 will be different for each core because each core has a different physical memory.

+Addresses 0x1000_0000 and above will attempt to access the system memory through a bus master interface.
+There is only a single bus master interface, and all cores get the same view of the system above 0x1000_0000.

+A core will get a lock on the interface for the entire duration of a load or store transaction, and will continue to keep the lock as long as data is in flight.
+There is no mechanism to guarantee fairness between the cores: in the case that two cores contend simultaneously, the lower-numbered core has priority.

+In general, it's assumed that only one core will use external system resources as a DMA master; if a system programmer wants to try to use multiple cores to access system resources, they can, but there is no guarantee of coherence, locking or fairness.

 Each core has a `quantum` signal, configured by a host register, which is derived by creating one `quantum` pulse every `quantum_count` cycles of `fclk`.

 All four cores run at `fclk` (800 MHz) speed, but each core has an independent fetch-stall signal.
 Each core also has an independent enable/run signal, which is automatically synchronized to the quantum signal.

-Each core has a reset vector that can be independently set.

-Each core can be independently configured to wrap the PC back to the reset value when a fetch happens to a prescribed address.
-If none is set, the PC will wrap around to 0 if it increments off the end of instruction memory.

 ## Writing Code for the RV32E+C
 ### Only R0-R15 Have Guaranteed Arithmetic Behaviors